euroargodev/argopy-5years/www/_build/html/_sources/challenges/challenge-acidification.rst

         :bdg-danger-line:`Challenge`

-        Participants should propose a Python code to determine what is the highest pH ever recorded
+        Participants should propose a Python code to determine what is the smallest pH ever recorded

         +++
         .. grid:: 2